dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 When you select **Add**, the scaffolder creates a *StudentController.cs* file and a set of views (*.cshtml* files) that work with the controller.
 In the future when you create projects that use EF6, you can also take advantage of some additional functionality of the scaffolder: create your first model class, don't create a connection string, and then in the **Add Controller** box specify **New data context** by selecting the **+** button next to **Data context class**.
 The scaffolder creates your `DbContext` class and your connection string as well as the controller and views.

 Visual Studio opens the *Controllers\StudentController.cs* file.
-You see that a class variable has been created that instantiates a database context object:
+You see that the app created class variable that instantiates a database context object:

      [!code-csharp[Main](creating-an-entity-framework-data-model-for-an-asp-net-mvc-application/samples/sample11.cs)]